maravtdm/lookandfeel/README.md

 It's an automatic theme switcher when day starts & ends

-It uses "daemon" to turn the script into daemon which runs at login and quit on logout
+It uses "daemon" to turn the script into daemon which runs at login and exit on logout
 Thanks to ZhaoLin & raforg : http://raf.org/daemon

 notify-send is used to push notifcation when theme changes